Latte Tags

 </ul>

-Did you know that you can prepend the inner- prefix to n:attributes?
-Now then only the inside part of the element will be repeated in the loop:
+Did you know you can add the inner- prefix to n:attributes?
+Then only the inner part of the element will be repeated in the loop:

 <div n:inner-foreach="$items as $item">